Section 9 of 15

 Section 8: Tank Vehicles

 This section has information needed to pass the CDL knowledge test for driving a tank vehicle (tanker).
 (You should also study Sections 2, 5, 6, and 9).
-A tank endorsement is required for certain vehicles that transport liquids or gases.
-The liquid or gas does not have to be a hazardous material.
-A tank endorsement is required if your vehicle needs a Class A, B, or C CDL and you want to haul a liquid or liquid gas in a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate rated capacity of 1000 gallons or more that is either permanently or temporarily attached to the vehicle or chassis.
+An “N” endorsement is required for certain vehicles that transport liquids or gases.
+The liquid or gas does not have to be a HazMat.
+An “N” endorsement is required if your vehicle needs a Class A, B, or C CDL and you want to haul a liquid or liquid gas in a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate rated capacity of 1000 gallons or more that is either permanently or temporarily attached to the vehicle or chassis.

 A CMV transporting an empty storage container tank not designed for transportation, with a rated capacity of at least 1,000 gallons that is temporarily attached to a flatbed trailer, is not a tank vehicle (CVC §15210(r)).